zk/surfclub.vc/README.md

 ### Make a change

 Open `src/cljs-browser/browser/` in your editor.
 Change something, like the hero heading around line 199.
 Changes will be hot loaded into your browser.

+Good luck with parens.
+Maybe download an editor plugin to assist.

+## Prod Deploy

+Run `bin/build-prod` to deploy your changes to prod